pawap90/blog-articles/20210122-chrome-extension-commands/2021-01-22-chrome-extension-commands.md

 >**About background scripts**

->Background scripts are used mainly to listen to events from the browser and trigger a reaction.
+>The purpose of Background scripts is usually to listen to events from the browser and trigger a reaction.
 These scripts will stay running while they perform their tasks after some event was fired, and then they will be unloaded.

-To include our background script, we must modify our `manifest.json` file and define the script using the `background` property, like so:
+To include our background script, we must modify our `manifest.json` file and define it using the `background` property, like so:

 ```json
 {